×

 Montebianco

 A Mont Blanc is a dessert of sweetened chestnut purée in the form of vermicelli, topped with whipped cream.
 It was created in nineteenth-century Paris.
 The name comes from Mont Blanc, as the dish resembles a snow-capped mountain.
 Mont Blanc has been an autumn and winter favorite at Parisian pâtisseries, notably the Parisian tea shop Angelina.
 For a long time considered old-fashioned and heavy, it has become newly popular in the 2010s in a lighter form at trendy shops like Pierre Hermé, with many variations.
-Mont Blanc is popular in France, Italy, Hong Kong, Shanghai, Japan, Slovakia, Switzerland, Hungary, and northwestern Romania.
+A dessert with three distinctive characteristics of typical Mont Blanc: sweet, made of chestnut purée in the form of vermicelli served as a mount or a ring, and heaped with whipped cream, existed by the mid-19th century.

 Source: Wikipedia